 NEXT UP ON this.

 Year 12 can feel like a high-stakes battle: when your friend comes to class with bags under their eyes after pulling an all-nighter studying, it makes you question if you’re doing enough.
 Deakin Bachelor of Arts graduate Zoe Tilley completed Year 12 with an ATAR of 99.1, and says ‘it’s easy to get caught up wondering if you’re studying for as many hours as your friends, or comparing how many practice tests you completed.’

 But Zoe says long hours are not the key to study success.
 ‘Someone who studied for six hours straight may have absorbed the same amount of information as someone else who studied the content in two hours.’
 So how do high-achieving Year 12s approach study?
 We asked them.

 A final exam can take many forms, from an English essay to a drama performance, but there is one magic study tip to cover it all: practice, practice, practice.
-Esdra Sicari, who received an ATAR of 89.15 in 2017 and studied a Bachelor of Criminology/Bachelor of Laws at Deakin, undertook Year 12 subjects with essay-style assessments.
+Esdra Sicari, who received an ATAR of 89.15 and studied a Bachelor of Criminology/Bachelor of Laws at Deakin, undertook Year 12 subjects with essay-style assessments.
 So when studying, he completed written practice questions and got them marked by his teachers.
 Research from Psychological Science in the Public Interest confirms that one of the most effective study techniques is practice testing.

 Zoe, who studied drama and art in Year 12, says that even in these practical subjects, ‘The most important study tool was revising and practicing using the correct terminology in responses.’
 By doing this, she became familiar with the language and structure of the answers required.
 Deakin Bachelor of Laws/Bachelor of Commerce student Maxwell Bond, who graduated with an ATAR of 97.4, says he also found practice makes perfect.
 ‘Doing practice tests prepared me for things I did not already have in my notes, and helped me improve the way I wrote my answers.’

 'The most important study tool was revising and practising using the correct terminology in responses.'